The Ultimate Guide to Astigmatism

 Do people with astigmatism see lights different?

 Depending on how severe a person’s astigmatism is, they may see light differently.
-Having astigmatism means your cornea is shaped like a rugby ball which means light bends in unequal directions and can appear distorted.
+Astigmatism means your cornea is shaped like a rugby ball which means light bends in unequal directions and can appear distorted.

-The images below show how someone with astigmatism may see taillights at night differently compared to someone who doesn’t have astigmatism.
+The image below shows how someone with astigmatism may see taillights at night compared to someone who doesn’t have astigmatism.
+Try our vision simulator to see the world through the eyes of someone with astigmatism.

 - Eye strain, particularly behind the eyeballs